siddharthInterviewbit/youtube-react-clone/README.md

 # Youtube clone with githu
-To run the project on master branch
+To run the project on master-merge branch
 ### 1. Clone this project
 `git clone https://github.com/siddharthInterviewbit/youtube-react-clone.git`